Discover the College Library

 iDiscover offers a fast, intuitive way to search library collections across the University.
 A simple search will generate results from all libraries in the University.
 An advanced search enables you to limit your search to specific libraries.

-Search iDiscover for books in St John's College Library only.
+Search iDiscover for items in St John's College Library

-The University Library runs a variety of training sessions, and quick guides to using the catalogue are available online via the link below.
+The University Library runs a variety of training sessions, and quick guides to using the catalogue are available online.
 Library staff will also be glad to assist you, so don't hesitate to ask!

 Old Library & Special Collections